The Great Category Cleanup

 Posts >> Categories >> Hover on the title and choose Edit

 Change the name and delete the Slug.
 WordPress will create a new slug when you save.
-All the posts in the old category will change to the new.
+All the posts in the old category will change to the new one.
 Update.

-I don’t need my “Blog” category any longer.
-In a previous design I was using posts for both my blog posts and my portfolio posts so I needed to distinguish them for navigation.
+For example, I don’t need my “Blog” category any longer.
+In a previous design, I was using posts for both my blog posts and my portfolio posts so I needed to distinguish them for navigation.
 Now I want to change all my posts under the “blog” category to a more specific category.

 Then you will be ready to re-categorize on the post level.